 I also wrote an article for my school blog.
 Since everything I write is posted here, the link for that one is

 Have to write about so many other things.
-The next two months are going to be more difficult.
-Something happened yesterday but am not keeping my hopes high.
-End me I only get disappointed.
+The following two months are going to be more difficult.
+Something happened yesterday, but I'm not keeping my hopes high.
+End me, I only get disappointed.
 More later.

 Dialogue of the Day: